ericfitz/tmi-webhook-example/README.md

 A simple AWS Lambda function that serves as a webhook endpoint for [TMI (Threat Model Intelligence)](https://github.com/ericfitz/tmi) integration.

+You can use this project as a template to build webhook integrations and addons for TMI.

 ## Features

 - ✅ Responds to TMI webhook challenge requests for endpoint verification